 These ethernet over power devices also tend to run slower over time.
 This means needing to unplug them and plug back in again to reset the connection.

-If you’re fed up with turning things off and on again, a dedicated wired network using ethernet data cable will prevent that.
+If you’re fed up with turning things off and on again, a dedicated wired network using ethernet data cable is the best way to prevent it.

 5. My current internet signal coverage isn’t that bad, I can live with it